Chat Interface

 Assistant Settings

-In the assistant interface, select the assistant name → choose corresponding settings in the right-click menu
+In the assistant interface, select the desired assistant name → choose the corresponding setting from the right-click menu.

 Edit Assistant